 - can be audited by a third party if needed; and

 Under Section 802, if documents cannot be converted or are not economically feasible to convert to an electronic format (e.g. too large to fit onto a CD-ROM), you need to secure the original and hard copies in locked cabinets or vaults.
 When documents reach retention expiration dates, they should be destroyed.
 Section 802 rules state that any employee who knows the company is under investigation, or suspects it might be, must stop all document destruction and alteration immediately.

 Step 4.
 Implement data retention policy

-To handle multiple data retention dates, my recommendation is to consolidate these dates into a corporate or organizational data retention policy.
+To handle multiple data retention dates, organizations should consolidate these dates into a corporate or organizational data retention policy.
 The policy should include:

-- Email alerts when any system has been compromised.
+- email alerts when any system has been compromised; and